Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 Bluehost and iPage are evenly matched in this department as both companies offered unlimited MySQL databases with all their hosting plans.
 You can create and manage your databases directly from the cPanel or vDeck, respectively.

 Domain emails and webmail access are available for free at Bluehost and iPage.
 If you’re looking for something a bit more professional, however, you can pay a couple of bucks extra per month to unlock access to professional business suites.
-Bluehost works with Microsoft Office 365 while iPage works with Google’s G Suite.
+Bluehost works with Microsoft Office 365 while iPage works with Google Workplace (formerly known as G Suite).
 Bluehost offers a free 1-month trial for the Office 365 suite with most of its plans. iPage doesn’t have a similar offer at the time of this writing.

 Bluehost offers automatic website backups via a tool known as CodeGuard.
 The tool is available for free if you sign up for one of the more expensive hosting plans.
 You can also add the tool to any of the other plans by paying $3 per month. iPage has its own backup tool, which isn’t included for free with any of its hosting plans but only costs $1 per month if you want to add it to your package as an optional service.